PaperPrototype/themachinery-books/tutorials/src/the_truth/custom_asset/part3.md

 # Create a custom asset part 3

 This walkthrough shows you how to add a custom asset to the Engine.
 You should have basic knowledge about how to write a custom plugin.
-If not, you might want to check this Guide.
+If not, you might want to check this [Guide](/the_machinery_book/extending_the_machinery/the_plugin_system.html).
 The goal for this walkthrough is to write a text file asset.

 This part will cover the following topics:

 - How to write an importer

+>  You can find the whole source code in its git repo: [example-text-file-asset](https://github.com/simon-ourmachinery/example-text-file-asset)

+**Table of Content**

+* auto-gen TOC;
+{:toc}

 ## Custom importer for text files